pumpan/FillRaidBots-Client-1.14/README.md

 - **Kick All Button:**
   - Removes all bots from the raid while keeping one bot to avoid disbanding the raid.

+- **Editable Presets (In-Game UI)**
+  Raid composition presets can now be customized directly within the game.

+- **Editable Suppressed Bot Messages (In-Game UI)**
+  Suppressed bot messages can now be managed and edited through the in-game interface.

-- **Remove First Bot Button:**
+- **Auto Remove First Bot:**
   - Removes the first bot (party bot with bad gear).
-The button appears when you start filling the raid.

 - **Remove Dead Bots Button:**
   - Removes the dead bots.
 The button appears when a bot dies.

+- **Auto-Remove Bots Option**
+  New toggle to automatically remove the first and/or dead bots in your group.
+  Now available for WoW 1.14 clients.

 - **Fast Fill:**
   - Quickly fills the raid with bots using optimized settings.